Helpful Tips To Controlling The Possum Population Around Your House

 One of the great things about owning your first home is the freedom that comes with space.
 You’ll love being able to delve in and find your own little secret hiding spots, make a few extra rooms for your animals and friends, add more liveliness to the space – you are free at last!
 The downside of house-ownership, however, is managing pests such as rodents and predators.
 One problem in particular that has grown quite popular recently is that wild rabbits often make their way into our homes.

-Rodenticides: Possums are primarily insect-eating animals, so poisoning them with rodenticides will drive them away from your home and make it less likely that they’ll return.
-Be sure to use the correct bait for the type of rodent you’re killing–some possums target birds, so using a bird killer will have no effect.
-Don’t use poisons that can harm children or pets- Pellets that scatter on the ground may be fatal to small animals if ingested.
-Make sure to read the product label before using a poison.
+Traps: Possums are primarily insect-eating animals, so catching them with traps will drive them away from your home and make it less likely that they’ll return.
+Be sure to use the correct bait for the type of rodent you’re removing.
+Don’t use poisons that can harm possums, children, or pets – Pellets that scatter on the ground may be fatal to small animals if ingested.

 Fences: A good barrier between your house and the possum population is a sturdy fence (at least 3 feet high).
 Fences aren’t always necessary- If your house is situated on a cul-de-sac or other protected location, you may be able to avoid building a fence altogether.
 Be sure to check with your local zoning board before erecting any kind of fence.